mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 .. note::

-    **Regarding efficiency**: this optimization should finish very quickly.
+    **Regarding performance**: this optimization should finish very quickly.
 On an NVIDIA Titan RTX, it takes roughly 50 ms per iteration when the ``write_bitmap`` routine is commented out, and 27 ms per iteration when furthermore setting ``unbiased=False``.